Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 Final Reconstruction

 Example:
-Input:
+Input Fragment:
-The k__g built the temple.
+The k__g built the temple for god.
+Candidate Reconstructions:
+1. king - 94%
+2. kong - 3%
+3. keng - 3%
-Reconstruction:
+Selected Reconstruction:
-The king built the temple.
+The king built the temple for god.
+Supporting Evidence:
+Grammar: "king" correctly functions as the subject of the sentence.
+Semantic context: "built the temple" is strongly associated with a person or ruler.
+Lexical matching: "king" matches known historical vocabulary.
+Translation memory: Similar historical examples contain the phrase "king built the temple."
+Knowledge graph: "king" is connected to historical rulers, temples, and religious contexts.
 Confidence:
 94%
-Supporting Evidence:
-Grammar consistency
-Semantic context
-Translation memory retrieval
-Knowledge graph relationships

 Dependencies:
 - Python 3.11 or later